Kotlin/kotlinx-benchmark/README.md

 [![Gradle Plugin Portal](https://img.shields.io/maven-metadata/v?label=Gradle%20Plugin&metadataUrl=https://plugins.gradle.org/m2/org/jetbrains/kotlinx/kotlinx-benchmark-plugin/maven-metadata.xml)](https://plugins.gradle.org/plugin/org.jetbrains.kotlinx.benchmark)

 `kotlinx-benchmark` is a toolkit for running benchmarks for multiplatform code written in Kotlin.
-It is designed to work with Kotlin/JVM, Kotlin/JS, Kotlin/Native, and Kotlin/Wasm (experimental) targets.
+It is designed to work with Kotlin/JVM, Kotlin/JS, Kotlin/Native, and Kotlin/WasmJs (experimental) targets.

 To get started, ensure you're using Kotlin 2.0.0 or newer and Gradle 7.4 or newer.
+However, because the Kotlin/WasmJs target is experimental and in an active development phase, it guarantees support only for the specific Kotlin version used to build the library.
+For the latest version, this is Kotlin 2.0.20.

 ## Features